 Released a update rollup for System Center Configuration Manager current branch version 1806, that solves different problems.

 Following, are reported the news about Management Packs of SCOM:

 - Management Pack for SQL Server 2017+ Reporting Services (version 0.10.0).

 - Management Pack for SQL Server 2017+ Analysis Services (version 0.10.0).

 - Management Pack for Windows Server Active Directory Domain Services (version 0.2.2).

 - Management Pack for Microsoft Azure (version 188.8.131.52).

 - Management Pack for Office 365 (version 184.108.40.206).

 Please remember that in order to test and evaluate for free Operations Management Suite (OMS) you can access this page and select the mode that is most appropriate for your needs.

-To test the various components of System Center 2016 you can access theEvaluation Center and after the registration you can start the trial period.
+To try out the various components of System Center you must access theEvaluation Center and after the registration you can start the trial period.